spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-vue-or-react.md

 TODO: screenshot of attachment component without value
 TODO: screenshot of multiple attachment component with 2 or 3 images as value

-The attachment component is meant to be used to upload one or multiple images with little or no extra information.
+The attachment component can upload one or multiple images with little or no extra information.
 Images are displayed in a grid, with optional extra properties (e.g. the image size) or input fields (e.g. the image name) displayed right below them.
 (TODO check if this is still correct by the time we launch)

 See [Props](TODO-link:frontend-setup-props) for a complete list of all props.